gracechin/gracechin.github.io/_projects/ketchup-if-you-can.md

 ---
-layout: post
+layout: page
 title: "Ketchup If You Can"
 dates: "2018"
 description: "A toy to help rehabilitate children with hemiplegic cerebral palsy"
 icon: ketchup.JPG
 video: https://www.youtube.com/embed/tEUqCEllvD0
 ---

-_Ketchup If You Can_ is a toy designed to rehabilitate children aged 5-12 with hemiplegic cerebral palsy.
-The game is inspired from an existing game, _Bop It!_.
-The ketchup-themed toy instructs the player to do a certain move.
-If the player does the move correctly within a time limit a rewarding audio and haptic feedback would be given to the player.
-The game increases in difficulty by reducing the time limit as the player levels up.
+As part of a university project, I worked in a team of 5 to develop, _Ketchup If You Can_, a toy designed to rehabilitate children aged 5-12 with hemiplegic cerebral palsy.
+The toy is inspired by an existing toy called _Bop It!_.
+The ketchup-themed toy instructs the player to perform a certain move, and if the player completes the move correctly within a time limit, they receive rewarding audio and haptic feedback.
+The game becomes more challenging as the player levels up, with the time limit decreasing.

 ![diagram]({{site.url}}/assets/pages/ketchup-diagrams.png)

-The moves (squeeze, twist, shake, and flip) chosen incorporated in the game based on common movements in bimanual activities.
-The bottle is designed to encourage the use of two hands, which is important for children with cerebral palsy that may be relutant to use their weaker hands.
+The moves (squeeze, twist, shake, and flip) chosen for the game are based on common movements in bimanual activities.
+The bottle is designed to encourage the use of two hands, which is important for children with cerebral palsy who may be reluctant to use their weaker hand.

-Interest among experts on the device has been expressed during the presentation.
-Further work and testing were suggested by the experts because of its potential.
+We presented our toy to experts, who suggested further work and testing due to its potential.

 ![team photo :D]({{site.url}}/assets/pages/ketchup-team.JPG)